vivliostyle/docs.vivliostyle.org/create-book.md

 size: 'JIS-B5',
 ```

-### Specify a theme file
+### Specify a theme package

-A theme file specified as `theme` during installation is loaded by default, but if you specify any theme file here, it will be overridden.
+A theme package specified as `theme` during installation is loaded by default, but if you specify any theme package here, it will be overridden.

 ```js
 theme: 'sample.css',
 ```
-A theme file is a CSS file that defines the style of the book.
+A theme package is a CSS file that defines the style of the book.
 Please refer to A specification below.

 - [Theme Design Guideline (Draft)](https://github.com/vivliostyle/themes/blob/master/DESIGN.md)

-The theme file can be obtained from the following.
+The theme package can be obtained from the following.

 - [npm: keywords / vivliostyle-theme](https://www.npmjs.com/search?q=keywords:vivliostyle-theme)